sjt-github/Hemberg-scRNA-seq-Course/docs/03-exp-methods.md

 }

-\caption{Image of microwell plates}(\#fig:unnamed-chunk-2)
+\caption{Image of microwell plates (image taken from Wikipedia)}(\#fig:unnamed-chunk-2)
 \end{figure}

 For well-based platforms, cells are isolated using for example pipette or laser capture and placed in microfluidic wells.
-One advantage of well-based methods can be combined with fluorescent activated cell sorting (FACS), making it possible to select cells based on surface markers.
+One advantage of well-based methods is that they can be combined with fluorescent activated cell sorting (FACS), making it possible to select cells based on surface markers.
 This strategy is thus very useful for situations when one wants to isolate a specific subset of cells for sequencing.
 Another advantage is that one can take pictures of the cells.
 The image provides an additional modality and a particularly useful application is to identify wells containg damaged cells or doublets.
-The main drawback of these methods is that they are low-throughput and the amount of work required per cell may be considerable.
+The main drawback of these methods is that they are often  low-throughput and the amount of work required per cell may be considerable.

 \begin{figure}